Wall Street rally fades as corporate profit reports ramp up

 Stocks also rose across much of the rest of Asia and Europe, with Germany's DAX returning 0.7%.

-In the bond market, the yield on the 10-year Treasury slipped to 2.95% from 2.96% late Friday.
+In the bond market, the yield on the 10-year Treasury rose to 2.98% from 2.96% late Friday.
 The two-year yield, which rose to 3.17%, is still above the 10-year yield.
 Some investors see that as an ominous sign that could presage a recession in a year or two.

-Underscoring worries about a recession have been recnet reports showing slowdowns in parts of the economy because of the Fed's rate hikes.
+Underscoring worries about a recession have been recent reports showing slowdowns in parts of the economy because of the Fed's rate hikes.

 AP Business Writer Elaine Kurtenbach contributed.